 - What's my first meeting tomorrow?

-- Tell my next meeting I’m running late
+- Send an email to my next meeting and tell them I’m running late.

 - Call [contact name]

 - Send an SMS or email to [contact name]

 Users can access their notes and lists, and add reminders to Keep by selecting Keep as their notes and lists provider.
 For details, see Settings.

 Users can also join Meet calls by saying to the Assistant on the Google Nest Hub Max:

 - "Start a new meeting".

 - "Join a Meet call using a meeting code".